rockscript/rockscript/README.md

 This capability to wait, persist and resume executions is not found in any other programming language.

-The coding gets easier because you don't need to work with futures or callbacks to get reactive execution.
+The coding is easier because you just invoke actions the same way as functions.
+You don't need to work with futures or callbacks to get reactive execution.

 Because the runtime state is persisted, script executions can recover from crashes and resume from the position where the script execution